 In 1900, Sigmund Freud coined the term Wunscherfüllung, meaning “wish fulfilment” [wiki].

 Freud argued that the motivation for dreams is to fulfil our wishes.
 Specifically, we fulfil wishes based on the information the mind stored in the day (which Freud called “Day Residue”).

 Freud argued that there are four stages used to interpret dreams:

-Visualization: This is simply the idea that thoughts in dreams are communicated visually.
+Visualisation: This is simply the idea that thoughts in dreams are communicated visually.

-Symbolism: Just as in poetry, dreams use symbolism to replace people, objects, actions and ideas.
+Symbolism: Just as in poetry, dreams use symbolism to replace people, objects, actions, and ideas.

 - A relationship is over

 Heck.
-This doesn’t even require explanation.
+This doesn’t even require an explanation.
 It’s like poetry 101 to symbolise the end of a relationship with a funeral.

 - A pattern / bad habit is over

 Your dream of someone dying does not actually represent a person at all.